-As a motivating experiment, we have measured the achieved throughput and response time when running the TPC-W online book store benchmark both alone and along-side a VM running Hadoop jobs.
+As a motivating experiment, we have measured the achieved throughput and response time when running the TPC-W online book store benchmark both alone and alongside a VM running Hadoop jobs.
 Our results in Figure 1 show that the response time of the web application can be dramatically increased when run with a Pi or WordCount (WC) job.
 This happens even when the Xen scheduler's parameters are tuned to give Hadoop the lowest possible weight (i.e., the lowest priority).
-However, the throughput of TPC-W remains similar, as does the amount of CPU that it consumes.
-Further, we find that if Hadoop is given a separate CPU from TPCW, there is no interference at all.
-This suggests that the performance interference is due to poor CPU scheduling decisions, not IO interference.
+However, the throughput of

-Figure 2.
-Task completion time varies by job, and increases non linearly as the web service consumes a larger quantity of CPU (out of 2 cores).
+Figure 2: TCT varies by job, and increases non linearly as the web service consumes a larger quantity of CPU (out of 2 cores).